sparkflows/sparkflows-docs/docs/user-guide/data-preparation/condition.rst

 Condition Function
 ==========

-Fire Insights provide processors for evaluation of condition.
+Fire Insights provides processors for evaluation of condition.

 Condition Processors in Fire Insights